 9. It is to be clearly understood that the funds so generated are towards the security to cover the cost of closure in case the mine owner fails to complete the relevant closure activities.
-The prime responsibility of mine closure shall always lie with the mine owner, and in case these funds are found to be insufficient to cover the cost of final mine closure, the additional fund shall be recovered from the mine owner by the Government.
+The prime responsibility of mine closure shall always lie with the mine owner, and in case these funds are found to be insufficient to cover the cost of final mine closure including the areas covered in Para 7 above.
+The mine owner shall undertake to provide the additional fund equivalent to the gap in funding before five years of Mine Closure failing which it may be recovered by such other methods as the competent authority may deem fit in this regard.

 10. After the closure of the mine, the reclaimed leasehold area and any structure thereon, which is not to be utilized by the mine owner, shall be surrendered to the State Govt. concerned following a laid down procedure as in vogue at that point of time.

-11. These Guidelines are without any prejudice to any other relevant rules and regulations, such as those issued by the State Governments, Ministry of Environment & Forests, Ministry of Labour and Employment etc.
+11. These Guidelines supersede the previous orders and are without any prejudice to any other relevant rules and regulations, such as those issued by the State Governments, Ministry of Environment & Forests, Ministry of Labour and Employment etc.